|It is easy to become overwhelmed by work unless you have a plan.|

 Checking Emails Constantly Disrupts Productively

 How many of us constantly check for new messages?
 I would always do that, but found you waste unnecessary time doing that one thing too often.
-Instead, I found it is more helpful to check less.
+Instead, I found it is more helpful to check less if you intend to power up your day.
 For me, I do it about an hour after I sit down at the computer and then before lunch, mid-afternoon and evening, about every two or three hours is a good estimate.
 This way the computer doesn’t own me, but I still am in touch and accessible.

 Also, keep your correspondence polite but short.
 Otherwise, you can waste a lot of time that could be used tackling your work and other tasks.